cibellem/react-bookSearch/README.md

-# React Book Search
+# React Book Search MERN

 ### Description

-Book Search built with MongoDb,Express , React ,Node and Google Books Api.
+Book Search built with MongoDD,Express , React ,Node and Google Books Api.
 You can browse for books, read about them and save your favorites to the DB.

 ### Technologies-Libraries